COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `Resume`: The `Resume` method in the `PauseMenu` class responds to the user pressing the Resume button to allow them to re-enter the game after pausing it.
 - `Pause`: The `Pause` method loads the Pause Menu interface onto the screen and allows the user to take a break from the game.
 - `QuitGame`: The `QuitGame` method responds to the Quit button in the Pause Menu's user interface.
 When the Quit button is pressed, the `PauseMenu` instance uses the Unity API to exit the game.
 - `MainMenu`: The `MainMenu` method is called in response to the user pressing the Main Menu button in the Pause Menu's interface.
-When called, the `MainMenu` method loads the Main Menu and exits the Pause Menu interface
+When called, the `MainMenu` method loads the Main Menu and exits the Pause Menu interface.
 - `OptionsMenu`: The `OptionsMenu` method loads the options into the Pause Menu interface.
 - `Volume`: The `Volume` method is called in response to changes to the Volume slider in the user interface for the Pause Menu.
 When called, the `Volume` method propagates changes towards the singleton Game Manager instance so that Volume settings persist globally throughout the game.
 - `Particles`: The `Particles` method is called in response to changes in the Particles toggle button in the Pause Menu's user interface.
-When the user toggles the state of the Particle setting, Unity calls the `Particles` method with the updated value which we then propagate to the singleton Game Manager instance to ensure that particle settings persist throughout the game.
+When the user toggles the state of the Particle setting, Unity calls the `Particles` method with the updated value, which we then propagate to the singleton Game Manager instance to ensure that particle settings persist throughout the game.
 - `SkillsBuild`: The `SkillsBuild` method uses the Unity API to open up the IBM Skills Build website in the player's browser
-- `SkipLevel`: The `SkipLevel` method instructs the to skip the current level that the player is in
+- `SkipLevel`: The `SkipLevel` method instructs the script to skip the current level that the player is in
 - `DisplayText`: The `DisplayText` method displays the combat text from the current scene
 - `DisableText`: The `DisableText` method is a coroutine that hides the combat text after a delay.
-- `WaitForSecondsRealtime`: The `WaitForSecondsRealTime` method is a coroutine that removes the save text in the Pause Menu's user interface after a delay.
+- `WaitForSecondsRealTime`: The `WaitForSecondsRealTime` method is a coroutine that removes the save text in the Pause Menu's user interface after a delay.
-- `GetSceneNameByBuildIndex`: `GetSceneNameByBuildIndex` is static method that takes the build index of a scene as an argument and returns the corresponding scene name.
+- `GetSceneNameByBuildIndex`: `GetSceneNameByBuildIndex` is a static method that takes the build index of a scene as an argument and returns the corresponding scene name.
 - `GetSceneNameFromScenePath`: The static `GetSceneNameFromScenePath` method takes the path of a scene as an argument and mechanically produces the name of the scene.
-- `SetQuality`: The `SetQuality` method is bound the the Graphics Quality drop down in the user interface for the Pause Menu.
-When the player selects a new graphics quality level in the user interface.
+- `SetQuality`: The `SetQuality` method is bound to the Graphics Quality drop down in the user interface for the Pause Menu.
 - `Inventory`: The `Inventory` method displays the user's inventory
-- `Save`: The `Save` method saves the game state to disk to later be reloaded by.
+- `Save`: The `Save` method saves the game state to disk to later be reloaded when requested by the user.
 - `RemoveSaveText`: The `RemoveSaveText` button removes the Save text.
-- `WaitForSecondsRealtime`: The `WaitForSecondsRealtime` method is a corountine that inserts a delay of 3 seconds.

 ==== `PlayerTurn` <PlayerTurnDetailed>